dbist/workshops/hbase/operations/bulkload.md

 `hbase org.apache.hadoop.hbase.mapreduce.ImportTsv -Dimporttsv.bulk.output=/user/vagrant/hfileoutput -Dimporttsv.columns=HBASE_ROW_KEY,cf:q -Dimporttsv.separator=, stocks_table data.csv`

-#### Note: this dataset may contain commas and {ImportTsv} may interpret it as new columns and will report Bad lines=412, ignore
+#### Note: this dataset may contain commas and _ImportTsv_ may interpret it as new columns and will report Bad lines=412, ignore
 #### it just means those records will be ignored.

 #### load the files when ready with the following command